 He wants to close the border.

-He wants to know who is in our country.
+wants to know who is in our country.

-Again, I'm a product of of immigration, Sean.
+Again, I'm a product of immigration, Sean.

 My mom's an immigrant, as you know very, very well.

-Um and that is so important.
+And that is so important.

-I mean we are a melting pot in the United States.
+I mean, we are a melting pot in the United States.

-There's no question about that, but we need to know who's coming into our country and we need to make sure that the bad people um are no longer in our country, uh leave our country and can no longer inflict harm uh to great American families.
+And we need to make sure that the bad people are no longer in our country, leave our country, and can no longer inflict harm to great American families.

 And my father's message is very American first.